 Unfortunately at the moment we don't know enough about congenital deafness to be able to offer any firm breeding advice.
-However, scientists at the Animal Health Trust believe that it may be possible to reduce the risk of producing deaf or bilaterally deaf puppies by only breeding from bilaterally normal hearing parents.
+However, scientists believe that it may be possible to reduce the risk of producing deaf or bilaterally deaf puppies by only breeding from bilaterally normal hearing parents.
 This condition is inherited in a complex way, so it may still be possible for parents with normal hearing to produce affected puppies.

 Making balanced breeding decisions

 As well as considering the implications of a dog’s BAER results, there are other equally important factors to consider when deciding whether two dogs should be mated together, such as temperament, genetic diversity, conformation, other available health test results, the general health of the dogs etc. Your breeding decisions should always be well balanced and take into consideration the qualities and compatibility of both the sire and dam that you are considering.

 Are BAER test results published?